upstash/upsy/readme.md

 ### Troubleshooting

-If you see `Sending messages to this app has been turned off` in DM screen of Upsy; then you can try restarting your Slack.
-If it is not resolved you can remove Upsy from your workspace and reinstall and approve the reuqested scopes.
+DM Issues: If you see "Sending messages to this app has been turned off" in the DM screen of Upsy, then you can try restarting your Slack.
+If the issue is not resolved, you can remove Upsy from your workspace, reinstall it, and approve the requested scopes.

-If Upsy seems online but never answers back things to check:
+Non-responsiveness: If Upsy appears online but never answers back, things to check include:
 - Check the logs in Vercel or Fly console.
-- If you run on Vercel, check th logs on QStash console.
+- If you are running on Vercel, check the logs on QStash console.
 - Check if your Slack token and signing keys are correct.

-If Upsy answers but not aware of the context (channel history):
+Context Awareness: If Upsy answers but is not aware of the context (channel history), please do the following:

-- Check the logs in Vercel or Fly console to see if Upsy pulls the history and adds to Vector when you add Upsy to a channel.
+- Verify if Upsy pulls the history and adds it to Vector when you add Upsy to a channel by checking the logs in Vercel or Fly console.
-- Check the Upstash Vector dashboard to see if the channel history is stored in the vector.
+- Check the Upstash Vector dashboard to confirm if the channel history is stored in the vector.

-If you think Upsy talks too much or be intrusive:
+Behavior Adjustment: If you think Upsy talks too much or be intrusive:
 - Check out the code and update the prompts in llm.mjs file.
 You can also change the `temperature` parameter to make Upsy more talkative or less talkative.
 You need to deploy the application.

 ## Future Work
+Upsy is a work in progress.
+We will be adding more features and improving the current ones.
+We hope to receive support from the community through contributions.
+Here are some of the features we plan to add.

+- Add documents to the context so that Upsy can memorize and use them as context.

+- Add a web interface to manage Upsy so that users can add new information to Upsy’s memory via the web interface and configure Upsy’s behavior.

+- More proactive Upsy - Upsy will initiate conversations with you or respond to welcome, birthday, etc. messages.

+- Ability to choose personal characters for Upsy, such as ones that are friendlier, funnier, or more serious, etc.

+Upsy is open source.
+We are looking for your contributions.
+You can contribute by adding new features, fixing bugs, improving the documentation, writing blog posts, and sharing on social media, among other things.